haacked/haacked.com/_posts/2016/2016-02-18-unlimited-vaction-pitfalls.md

 ### Pitfalls

 As you might expect, there are some subtle pitfalls to such a policy or lack thereof.
-I believe such policies that rely on the good judgment of individuals are well intentioned, but often ignore the very real sociological factors that surround such policies.
+I believe such policies that rely on the good judgment of individuals are well intentioned, but often ignore the very real psychological and sociological factors that come into play with such policies.

-Only the pathologically naive employee would believe they can really go on a world tour for eight months and expect no repercussions when they return to work.
+Only the pathologically naïve employee would believe they can really go on a world tour for twelve months and expect no repercussions when they return to work.

 Clearly, in the absence of an explicit policy, there's an implicit policy.
 But it's an implicit policy that in practice becomes a big [game of Calvinball](http://calvinandhobbes.wikia.com/wiki/Calvinball) where nobody really knows the rules.
 But rather than making the rules as we go along, the rules are driven by subtle social cues from managers and co-workers.
 And the rules might even be different from team to team even in a small company because of different unsaid expectations.

 At GitHub, this confusion comes into sharp relief when you look at our generous parental policy.
 GitHub provides four months of paid time off for either parent when a new child enters the family through birth or adoption.
-I absolutely adore this policy, but it raises the question, why is it necessary when we already have unlimited paid time?
+I love how family friendly this policy is, but it raises the question, why is it necessary when we already have unlimited paid time?

 Well, one benefit of this policy, even if it seems redundant, is that it sets the right expectations of what is deemed reasonable and acceptable.